Download PDF

 Associated companies and jointly controlled companies

-An associate is an entity over which the Group has significant influence.
-Significant influence is the power to participate in the financial and operating policy decisions of the entity in which the investment is held.
-This possibility generally exists for an ownership interest of 20.0% or more, unless this can be clearly demonstrated not to be the case.
-In this case, there is neither control nor joint management of the decision-making processes.
+An associated company is a company over which the Group has significant influence.
+Significant influence is the power to participate in the financial and operating policy decisions of the company in which the investment is held.
+This possibility generally exists for a shareholding of 20.0% or more, unless this can be clearly refuted.
+This does not constitute control or joint management of the decision-making processes.

 A joint venture is defined as a joint arrangement whereby the parties that have joint control have rights to the net assets of the entity in which they have an interest.
-Joint control is the contractually agreed, jointly exercised management of an entity.
-This is only the case when decisions about the relevant activities require the unanimous consent of the parties involved in joint control.
+Joint control is the contractually agreed, jointly exercised management of a company.
+This is only the case if decisions on the relevant activities require the unanimous consent of the parties involved in joint control.

 Non-consolidated companies

-Companies that individually or collectively are not material for the presentation of a true and fair view of the net assets, financial position and results of operations of the Group and whose inclusion is not justified under the cost-benefit constraint are not consolidated.
-They are generally recognized in the consolidated financial statements at the lower of cost or fair value.
-The sales revenue per non-included company is less than 1.0% of consolidated sales.
-Total assets per non-included company are less than 1.0% of the consolidated balance sheet total.
+Companies that are of minor importance for the presentation of a true and fair view of the Group's net assets, financial position and results of operations, both individually and collectively, and whose inclusion is not justified under the cost-benefit constraint, are not consolidated.
+They are generally recognized at the lower of cost or fair value in the consolidated financial statements, as there are no indications that the cost does not correspond to the fair value.
+The total of sales, the balance sheet total and the annual results of the companies not included are less than 1.0% of the corresponding Group value.
 The companies not included in the consolidated financial statements are as follows:

 • Artiso AG (shareholding 50%)